g-leech/argmin-gravitas/_posts/2013-06-14-limits-to-self-invention.markdown

 published:  true

 summary:    To what extent can you choose who you are?
 confidence: 60%.
+Grounded in philosophy and anecdote, not the psychology of self-adjustment.
 Feels slightly alien, ill-conceptualised.
-Preferences > identities.
 importance: 6
 wordcount:  1000
 categories: self-help, philosophy, becoming